 IU School of Medicine is confident that the curriculum prepares all future healers to transform health across the state and beyond.
 Many students come into medical school with varied interests related to medicine.
 Maybe they worked in an underserved rural clinic or still reflect on bioethics discussions from one of their favorite undergraduate courses.
 The Scholarly Concentrations Program offers medical students the opportunity to pursue their passions through coursework and scholarship in an academic setting that runs throughout medical school yet doesn’t extend the time it takes to complete a medical degree.

 Learn why Paul Wallach, MD, is excited about Scholarly Concentrations.

 - Concentrations are completely optional and empower students to pursue a focused area of study that expands upon the school’s core curriculum.

 - Concentrations allow students to customize their education and engage in experiences that lead to multidisciplinary scholarship, research and community engagement.

-- Each concentration exposes students to world-class experts and resources across the state.
+- Each concentration exposes students to world-class experts and resources at sponsoring campuses and communities.

-- Completing a Scholarly Concentration does not add time to the traditional four-year medical curriculum.
+- Completing a Scholarly Concentration does not add time or tuition to the traditional four-year medical curriculum.

 Requirements and Timeline